LeViteZer-Oy/LeViteZer-Protocol/README.md

 ```

 ## Moving Gimbal on Geopoint mode
 This is not a functional example.
-But just an example of how moving the gimbal on Geopoint mode is done.language is C.
+But just an example of how moving the gimbal on Geopoint mode is done.
+Language is C.

-There are 8 commands to be send, the device type is Controller (id 3) not Gimbal (id 1)
+There are 8 commands to be send defined below, the device type to use when sending the message is Controller (id 3) not Gimbal (id 1).
+The device id can be anything in (1-253)
+`joystic_x_input_here` and `joystic_y_input_here` are your inputs
 ```C
 // commands
 int JOYSTICK_TYPE          = 1;